Separation of Variables and Superintegrability on Riemannian Coverings: Conclusions

 \section{Conclusions}

-We have now a better understanding of the metrics (\ref{wm}), or (\ref{e2}), appearing in \cite{TTW,MPW,TTWcdr}.
-The metrics, and all the superintegrable systems of the Tremblay-Turbiner-Winternitz family on constant-curvature manifolds written in the form (\ref{TTW1}), are actually defined on the coverings $M_k$ of the Euclidean plane or of the Sphere or of the other constant-curvature manifolds.
+We have now a better understanding of the metrics (\ref{wm}), appearing in~\cite{TTWcdr,MPW,TTW}.
+The metrics, and all the superintegrable systems of the Tremblay--Turbiner--Winternitz family on constant-curvature manifolds written in the form (\ref{TTW1}), are actually defined on the coverings $M_k$ of $M_1$ which corresponds to the Euclidean plane, or of the sphere or of the other constant-curvature manifolds.
 Some particular care must be taken when considering the global definition of the Hamiltonian systems on the $M_k$: the Hamiltonians, and its first integrals, should be actually periodic in $\Phi$.
-We have shown how the coverings $M_k$ can be endowed with separability structures induced by those on $M_1$ and that, eventually, many separable coordinate systems are defined on the same surface, simply by gluing together many copies of the separable coordinates of $M_1$.
+We have shown how the coverings $M_k$, for certain values of $k$, can be endowed with separability structures induced by those on $M_1$ and that, eventually, separable coordinate systems are defined on the same surface, simply by gluing together many copies of the separable coordinates of $M_1$.
 We have shown that superintegrability and separability on Riemannian coverings can depend on the value of $k$, since the Hamiltonian and the Killing tensors of different orders do not have necessarily all the same period in $\Phi$.
+As example we have shown that the quadratical superintegrability of the Kepler--Coulomb system on Riemannian coverings $M_k$ of the Euclidean plane holds for $k$ integer only.
 At the end of our analysis, still something not completely clear remains about metrics of the form (\ref{wm}).
-By introducing the transformations $\Pi$, it is now clear that these metrics can be well understood as metrics on Riemannian coverings of the Euclidean plane.
-On the other hand, by avoiding the use of $\Pi$ we can build structures that are apparently more general than those obtained otherwise, as shows the example of the TTW, PW, KC and harmonic oscillator systems.
+By introducing the transformations~$\Pi$, it is now evident that these metrics can be understood as metrics on Riemannian coverings of the Euclidean plane.
+On the other hand, by avoiding the use of $\Pi$ we can build structures that are apparently more general than those obtained otherwise, as it is shown in the examples of the superintegrability of the TTW, PW, KC and harmonic oscillator systems.
 However, as a matter of fact, we are unable to determine certain symmetries (Killing vectors and tensors) of (\ref{wm}) without the help of the map $\Pi$.
-We remark that the difference between integer and non-integer values of $k$ determines the fact that manifolds $M_k$ are true coverings or not, as pointed out previously.
+We remark that the difference between integer and non-integer values of $k$ determines the fact that manifolds $M_k$ are true coverings of $M_1$ or not, as pointed out previously.